 - UC Research Services Office for UC-based applicants

-- CSU Research Services Office for CSU-based applicants
+- CSU Research Office for CSU-based applicants

 ANUCV will undertake initial reviews of all submissions and may seek clarifications or further information before releasing to the DTF 2.0 Evaluation Committee.
 The Evaluation Committee will make final funding recommendations based on its assessment of projects against the eligibility and merit criteria below.
 Final funding decisions, based on the recommendations of ANUCV, are made at the discretion of The Australian National University, the University of Canberra and Charles Sturt University.